 Transparency and communication were common themes among all participants.
 Participants stated that the waste producers need to clearly communicate the roles and responsibilities of the various stakeholders in the nuclear energy field.
-Transparency is a must regardless of the outcomes of the Strategy recommendations since the need for clarity on roles and responsibilities is paramount.
-In addition, many participants expressed the importance of disclosure when hazardous goods are transported through their traditional territories and the sharing of industry emergency plans.
+Transparency is a must regardless of the outcomes of the ISRW recommendations since the need for clarity on roles and responsibilities is paramount.
+Many participants expressed the importance of disclosure when hazardous goods are transported through their traditional territories and the sharing of industry emergency plans.
+Some participants expressed concern that low- and intermediate-level waste was not considered at the same time as high-level waste and as a result no included in Canada's plan for the long-term management of used nuclear fuel.